shashankatthaluri/NoCode-Applications/Code-Explainer/README.md

 ### Prerequisites
 Before proceeding, ensure you have the following installed:

-- Python (version X.X or higher) 🐍
+- Python (version 3.11 or higher) 🐍
-- Flask (version X.X or higher) 🌐
+- Flask (version 3.0 or higher) 🌐
 - Google Cloud SDK (for Translate API) ☁️
 - OpenAI API Key 🔑